casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/pajamas/index.md

 **Maintenance Keycard, Gun Rope, Rebreather, & Shovel** - The [Gun Rope](/sons-of-the-forest/guides/rope-gun/) and [Rebreather](/sons-of-the-forest/guides/rebreather/) are requirements for the [Shovel](/sons-of-the-forest/guides/shovel/), which is what you need to access the Bunker of Maintenance Shaft A where you can obtain the [Maintenance Keycard](/sons-of-the-forest/guides/maintenance-keycard/).
 The Maintenance Keycard is the only item you need to access the area within the cave where the Pajams are located.

 ## Pajamas Location 2
 The green marker labeled 2 on the map is the location of the final bunker.
 You have to unlock the doors to gain entry.
-Once inside, head towards the lounge area shown below to find the Pajams.
+Once inside, head towards the lounge area shown below to find the Pajamas.

 The are located just on the righthand side of the bar room upon entry.
 ![Sons of the Forest Pajams Location 2](img/location2.webp)